tonyvx/007x/hr_efficiency/HR_Analysis.md

 ![](HR_Analysis_files/figure-html/ggpairs_continous_attibutes-1.png)<!-- -->

 * We can see attributes _number_project_, _average_monthly_hours_, _last_evaluation_, _time_spend_company_ having correlation to _left_ and _satisfaction_level_.
-* Looks like employees involved in 3 -5 projects and putting in 175 hours - 225 hours average monthly hours have lower rate of leaving company and have high satisfaction level.
+* Looks like employees involved in 3 -5 projects and putting in 175 - 225 average monthly hours have lower rate of leaving company and have high satisfaction level.
-* Assuming 22 working days a month, 175 hours - 225 hours average monthly hours translates to 8 - 10 hrs per day.
+* Assuming 22 working days a month, 175 - 225 average monthly hours translates to 8 - 10 hrs per day.

 ```r